The Board must be satisfied that you hold appropriate qualifications to teach children in the Northern Territory. This means that you must hold:

 - A degree awarded by a higher education institution on completion of a 4 year full-time (or the equivalent part-time duration) initial (pre-service) teacher education course that includes a minimum of 45 days of supervised practice teaching in a school;

-- A combined four years of full-time study (or the equivalent part-time duration) completed at a higher education institution that results in the award of a degree plus a qualification awarded on completion of a teacher education course of at least one year full-time duration (or the equivalent part-time duration) that includes a minimum of 45 days supervised practice teaching in a school.
+- At least four years of full-time study (or the equivalent part-time duration) completed at a higher education institution that results in the award of a degree/s including an alternative qualification awarded on completion of a teacher education course of at least one-year full time duration (or the equivalent part-time duration) that includes a minimum of 45 days supervised practice teaching in a school.

 Competence is a measure of whether you have the requisite knowledge and skills to be able to teach children, including whether you are proficient in the English language and able to teach in accordance with the Australian Professional Standards for Teachers (the Standards).
 In determining your competence to teach, the Board will consider your ability to teach in accordance with the Australian Professional Standards for Teachers.
 Some of the considerations the Board may make to determine this include: